DoTranMinhChu/learning-react-basic/README.md

             * Run and view result
                 > Try change value two input
+                > As this time, the interface will aslo change (this is call DOM events)
             * Explain code
                 * We have events onChange in each input